 The billing cycle begins the first of the month regardless of when you sign up.
 Your first month is prorated based on your actual sign-up date.

 Datadog meters the count of hosts and custom metrics hourly.
 The billable count of hosts is calculated at the end of the month using the maximum count (high-water mark) of the lower 99 percent of usage for those hours.
 Datadog excludes the top 1% to reduce the impact of spikes in usage on your bill.
 The billable count of custom metrics is based on the average number of custom metric hours for the month.
 See your Usage in Datadog.
 Billing pages are only accessible to users with the Datadog Admin Role.

 A host is any physical or virtual OS instance that you monitor with Datadog.
-It could be a server, VM, node (in the case of Kubernetes), or App Service Plan instance (in the case of Azure App Service).
+It could be a server, VM, node (in the case of Kubernetes), App Service Plan instance (in the case of Azure App Service), or Heroku dyno (in the case of the Heroku platform).
 Hosts can be instances with the Datadog Agent installed plus any AWS EC2s, GCP, Azure, or vSphere VMs monitored with Datadog integrations.
 Any EC2s or VMs with the Agent installed count as a single instance (no double-billing).

 Non-reporting hosts (status